uf-mil/mil/mil_common/perception/mil_mlp/README.md

 #### D. labelbox2pascal

 This directory houses the repo cloned from Labelbox.
 It contains the tools necessary to download images from labelbox using their json file along with a variety of other useful utils for parsing their json files.
 At the time of writing this couldn't be installed through pip and it was easier to just clone it into our directory.
 We only needed the labelbox2pascal functionality of the labelbox toolset, so the entire repo was not cloned.
-These files are no longer available on the repo and have been depricated.
+These files are no longer available on the repo and have been deprecated.
 Eventually we may move to using labelbox's own outputs but for now our pipeline needs these utilities to process the json.

 ### III.
 The Docker Images: docker_tf and transfer_learning